 JRC has developed unique software that teaches basic ABA training skills to autistic-like students, including pointing, matching to sample, naming letters and numbers, phonics, counting, telling-time, receptive vocabulary, using a computer mouse, and choosing a reward using a pictorial menu.
 This software enables students to continue learning on their own, even at times when they are not receiving one-to-one instruction from the teacher.

-When JRC students become adults, they are eligible to work in JRC’s Work Activities Center, in which they do various subcontracted assembly jobs for local businesses.
+When JRC students become adults, they are eligible to enter JRC’s Work Activities Center, in which they do volunteer work, jobs at JRC, or work in the community.